gpadolina/Notes/Python/Scikit-Learn/LinearRegression.md

 from sklearn.model_selection import train_test_split

 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.5, random_state=1)
-      # The test_size is the percentage of the data set you want allocated to the test data
+      # The test_size is the percentage of the data set you want for to the test data
       # The random_state is the number of random splits of that data
 ```
 Then we instantiate and fit the model